UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-331.md

 **Meta-Learning in Prime Space**

-At the highest level, UOR systems can engage in meta-learning about their own prime decomposition strategies:
+At the highest level, UOR systems can engage in meta-learning about their own [[uor-c-002|prime decomposition]] strategies:

-1. **Prime Strategy Transfer**: Learning how to rapidly adapt prime decomposition approaches across domains, transferring representational knowledge between related contexts.
+1. **Prime Strategy Transfer**: Learning how to rapidly adapt [[uor-c-002|prime decomposition]] approaches across domains, transferring representational knowledge between related contexts.

 2. **Decomposition Strategy Selection**: Learning when to employ different prime factorization strategies based on domain characteristics, balancing computational efficiency with representational power.

-3. **Optimal Learning Rate Scheduling**: Discovering effective schedules for adjusting learning rates across different aspects of the prime decomposition, balancing stability with adaptability.
+3. **Optimal Learning Rate Scheduling**: Discovering effective schedules for adjusting learning rates across different aspects of the [[uor-c-002|prime decomposition]], balancing stability with adaptability.

 4. **Curriculum Learning for Primes**: Developing optimal sequences for introducing different types of prime elements during learning, building from simple to complex representations.